bk7312/bk-jekyll-blog/_posts/2015-10-4-Setting-up-this-blog.md

 ### Aftermath 2

 I think I'm starting to get the hang of this.
 Let's see, after I edit them, I have to add them first before I commit, then I can push.
 If I didn't add them, it'll say 'Changed but not updated', then after adding, it'll say 'Changes to be committed'.
 Only after that can I commit, then can I push.
 Same for removing posts I guess.
 Now the next step is figuring out the password cache thing and whether git push is done through https or not.
 If not, then I have to figure something out.

+### Aftermath 3

+Okay, this is the final update for now.
+Just to add some more findings, from what I've read, git push is done through https which is good.
+The password cache thing only works from version 1.7.10 onwards, which is bad coz mine is still 1.7.2.
+I'll sort that out some other time, for now I'll deal with the inconvenience.
+Another thing I have to do, creating a script that does all the adding, committing and pushing for me.
+Guess that's what rake in octopress does, time to brush up my scripting skills again.
+And yes, I'm doing this final aftermath thing as an exercise to get used to git.
+Till next time~